Plopmenz/vesting-indexer/README.md

-## OpenR&D indexer
+## Vesting indexer

-Captures all OpenR&D related smart contract events, to provide indexing and fast data access.
+Captures all [vesting](https://github.com/Plopmenz/vesting) related smart contract events, to provide indexing and fast data access.
 All information coming from this indexer is trusted, and should be verified on the blockchain.

 ## Commands